-GST.
-Therefore, as a general rule, charities do not need to charge and collect GST on property or services they provide.
-Further, charities are generally not required to register under the ETA for GST purposes.
-Unlike commercial entities, however, charities generally are not entitled to recover the GST that they pay on their expenses.
-A charity's ability to recover the GST that it incurs is instead limited to special rebates that range from 50 to 83 per cent, depending upon the charity and its activities.
+One of the main differences between charities and other organizations is that most of the goods and services supplied by charities are exempt from the application of GST/HST.
+Therefore, as a general rule, charities do not need to charge and collect GST/HST on property or services they provide.
+Further, charities are generally not required to register under the ETA for GST/HST purposes.
+Unlike commercial entities, however, charities generally are not entitled to recover the GST/HST that they pay on their expenses.
+A charity's ability to recover the GST/HST that it incurs is instead limited to special rebates.

-However, not all goods and services supplied by charities are necessarily exempt from GST.
-For example, any charity making GST taxable supplies is generally required to register for GST purposes if its GST taxable revenues exceed \$50,000.
+However, not all goods and services supplied by charities are necessarily exempt from GST/HST.
+For example, any charity making GST/HST taxable supplies is generally required to register for GST/HST purposes if its GST/HST taxable revenues exceed \$50,000.
+Further, for goods and services exported out of Canada and for which the charity cannot claim input tax credits ("ITCs"), charities can apply for a 100 per cent rebate of the GST/HST.
+The charity need not be registered for GST/HST in order to receive this rebate.

-As well, charities that have registered for GST (whether voluntarily or otherwise) are required to account for it in a different manner than other organizations.
+As well, charities that have registered for GST/HST (whether voluntarily or otherwise) are required to account for it in a different manner than other organizations.
 Charities are required to use a special calculation known as the "Net Tax Calculation for Charities" when making the required calculations to complete their tax returns.

 Finally, the ETA distinguishes between charities that are hospital authorities, school authorities, public colleges, universities and local municipal authorities and those charities that are none of the foregoing.
-The former group is referred to as "public institutions" for GST purposes and follow their own unique rules for GST purposes.
+The former group is referred to as "public institutions" for GST/HST purposes and follow their own unique rules for GST/HST purposes.